bparanj/crystal/computer/terms/thermal-paste.md

 4. High-performance computing: In demanding applications like gaming, overclocking, or running resource-intensive software, using high-quality thermal paste can help maintain optimal performance by preventing thermal throttling.

-It's important to note that applying the right amount of thermal paste is crucial.
+Applying the right amount of thermal paste is crucial.
 A pea-sized amount is usually sufficient, as excessive thermal paste can actually decrease heat transfer efficiency.
-Additionally, make sure to choose a high-quality thermal paste from a reputable manufacturer to ensure the best performance and longevity.
+Make sure to choose a high-quality thermal paste from a reputable manufacturer to ensure the best performance and longevity.